Money: If only we had a little more, then, of course, we’d be happier.

 6. Vested interests

 Most, if not all, of us have some vested interest in perpetuating the story that more money brings greater happiness.
-We’ve bought into it so to speak, and to let it go of the belief is going to be challenging.
+We’ve bought into it so to speak, and to let go of the belief is going to be challenging.

 We will also look for evidence that confirms our belief rather than disconfirms it.
 Thus a study showing that money does buy happiness might get more news coverage, no matter how misleading the study and badly reported by the media, than a study that doesn’t support that story.